 Qapitol QA

-Low code API testing – Scope and extent of customisation
+Low Code API Testing – Scope and Extent of Customization

 The pandemic, increasing business disruptions and a more significant tilt towards an uncertain future – have all jolted the best of organisations to let go of what worked so far in favour of strategies that bring in more resilience and flexibility to adapt to changing external dynamics and consumer demand.